fouhetK/userAPI/README.md

 3. The test between Postman and our API.
    - For this test, the API must be started and Postman used to send Post/Get message.
    - A collection of Postman request are present within the `Tests Postman` folder.
-   - Within this collection, the request are separated in three
+   - Within this collection, the request are separated in three:
-     - The Get at the base of the collection
+     - The Get at the base of the collection.
-     - The Post request that result in a Success
+     - The Post request that result in a Success in the "Success" folder.
-     - The Post request that result in an Error
+     - The Post request that result in an Error in the "Error" folder.